Getting Started Guide

 If you are working with a budget or want to control costs, you can start with a basic configuration and then easily add to it later.
-For example, you can start with a basic dock and add a larger dock, launch for kayaks/canoes or a drive-on PWC port as your budget allows or as the ways you use your waterfront change with time.
+For example, you can start with a basic dock and add a larger dock, a launch for kayaks/canoes, a drive-on PWC port or a boat port as your budget allows or as the ways you use your waterfront change with time.

 The best way to get an accurate estimate for your specific project is to contact a local representative or to request a quote.

 An anchoring system keeps your dock in place, even during challenging weather, protecting your investment.
 The overall stability, functionality and even look of your dock are impacted by your anchoring decision.
 Your anchoring can also help determine how stable and durable your dock is in severe weather, so it’s important to select wisely.

 You have lots of options when it comes to anchoring, including:

 - Galvanized Poles.
 These composite metals resist water damage and corrosion.

 - Full-Size Pilings.
 Pilings have a small footprint and allow your dock to withstand significant movement.
 They are less practical for very deep waters, however.

 - Dead Weights.
 As the name suggests, these are weights that are dropped into the water and prevent your dock from drifting away.
 They are ideal for situations where you have a floating dock or platform, or where other anchoring systems are not feasible.

 - Stiff arms to shore.
 These anchoring systems reach out to shore, so they require your dock to be located close to the shore.
 They are also best for waters with minimal movement.

 - Combination.
 Since each anchoring system has its benefits and limits, a combination system offers additional protection for your dock.